CHARGED WITH STUNT DRIVING IN ONTARIO

 PENALTIES FOR STUNT DRIVING

-Upon conviction of stunt driving the penalties are:
+Upon conviction, penalties are:

 Often, even one conviction for stunt driving will result in increased insurance rates of thousands of dollars per year.
 Some insurance companies will not even insure you once you have been convicted of Stunt driving.